COVESA/dlt-daemon/doc/dlt_for_developers.md

 Before implementing logging in code one should take a second to think about a concept first.
 Often strategic places in the software can be used as a central place for logging.
 Such places are often interfaces to other SW components.
 Use the solution with the smallest impact.
-Avoid logging the “good cases” but log e.g. in your error handling sections – you will need error handling anyway.
-In case an error occurred more logs don’t matter as long as your regular code produces little logs.
+Avoid logging the "good cases" but log e.g. in your error handling sections – you will need error handling anyway.
+In case an error occurred more logs don't matter as long as your regular code produces little logs.
 Keep in mind that tracing comes with a price tag – you are working in an embedded environment where CPU, memory and Bandwidth are sparse.